Skip to content

 March 29, 2017, Police Officer Nicholas Aniceto Rodman, Louisville Metro Police Department, succumbed to injuries sustained in a vehicle crash during a vehicle pursuit over a domestic violence incident.

-March 29, 2020, Governor A. Beshear announced 45 more people contracted the coronavirus bringing the total to 439 with no new deaths keeping the count at nine.
-In a dramatic response to prevent the coronavirus’s spread behind bars, the state reduced the number of county inmates in jails by 28%.
+March 29, 2020, Governor A. Beshear announced 45 more people contracted the coronavirus bringing the total to 439, no new deaths, and nine lost lives.
+In a dramatic response, the state reduced the number of county jail inmates by 28%.